a-box31/ABlog/backend/README.md

 # ABlog
-Creating a blogging website using mySQL, Express.js, React.js, and Node.js.
+Creating a blogging website backend using mySQL, Express.js, and Node.js.